Graduate Academic Procedures and Regulations

 All financial obligations to the College must be paid in full in order for a student to be cleared for graduation.
 No student who owes an outstanding balance of any amount will be permitted to participate in the commencement ceremony.
 No degree will be conferred to any student who owes an outstanding balance of any amount to the College.
 Degrees held due to financial obligations will be conferred in the next commencement ceremony after all obligations to the College have been met.

-Honor Council Procedures.
-In case of a violation of the Honor Code, any member of the faculty, administration, staff, or student community should, when possible, confront a student for an honor offense at the time of the offense.
-If unable to confront the student at the time of the offense, the violation should be reported to the appropriate college faculty or staff members who will then notify the accused of the alleged charge.
-Students are strongly encouraged to self-report.
-The GHC considers self-report as an act of integrity.
-The accused has 24 hours from that time to report the incident to the GJO.
-The accuser will report the charges to the GJO or the Provost of the College.
-The GJO will notify the accused in writing of the charges, the procedures, and the date and time of the hearing at least 48 hours before the scheduled hearing.
+The chair of the GHC will notify the accused in writing of the charges, the procedures, and the date and time of the hearing at least 48 hours before the scheduled hearing.
 In emergency situations, 48 hours may not be provided.
 Cases will be heard as soon as possible after the accused has been officially notified of the charges, with the exception of extenuating circumstances.
-The GJO or the Provost of the College can discuss cases of academic dishonesty with the professor prior to a Graduate Honor Council hearing.
-If charges are brought during the week of final exams, the GHC will make every effort to hear the case before the end of the semester.
+If charges are brought during the last week of the semester, the GHC will make every effort to hear the case before the end of the semester.
 If this is not possible, the case will be held over until the next semester.

 Incomplete.
 The grade of I is given only when a student has been absent from the final work in a course due to illness or other causes acceptable to the instructor and to the Provost of the College.
 Permission from the instructor and from the Provost of the College must be requested and given before an I may be recorded.